particle-iot/docs/src/content/reference/device-os/firmware.md

 }
 ```

+(That is for illustration only.
+You should not call Serial.println from a software timer because Serial is not thread-safe.
+It's possible that text being written from the main loop thread would be inter-mixed with text from the timer.)

 Timers may be started, stopped, reset within a user program or an ISR.
 They may also be "disposed", removing them from the (max.
 10) active timer list.

 The timer callback is similar to an interrupt - it shouldn't block.
 However, it is less restrictive than an interrupt.
 If the code does block, the system will not crash - the only consequence is that other software timers that should have triggered will be delayed until the blocking timer callback function returns.

+You should not use functions like `Particle.publish` from a timer callback.

+Software timers run with a smaller stack (1024 bytes vs. 6144 bytes).
+This can limit the functions you use from the callback function.

 // SYNTAX